Intentionality: Relationalism

 Relationalists hold that having an intentional state involves standing in a relation to the intentional object.
 This is the most natural position for non-problematic cases.
-So if Mary perceives a tree, we might say that a perceptual relation holds between Mary, the subject of this relation, and the tree, the object of this relation.
+So if Mary perceives a tree, it could be said that a perceptual relation holds between Mary, the subject of this relation, and the tree, the object of this relation.
 Relations are usually assumed to be existence-entailing: the instance of a relation entails the existence of its relata.
-This principle rules out that we can bear relations to non-existing entities.
-One way to solve the problem is to deny this principle and argue for a kind of intentionality exceptionalism: that intentionality is different from all other relations in the sense that this principle doesn't apply to it.
+This principle rules out that people can bear relations to non-existing entities.
+One way to solve the problem is to deny this principle and argue for a kind of intentionality exceptionalism: that intentionality is different from all other relations in the sense that this principle does not apply to it.

 A more common relationalist solution is to look for existing objects that can play the role that the non-existing object was supposed to play.
 Such objects are sometimes called "proxies", "traces", or "ersatz objects".
 It has been suggested that abstract objects or Platonic forms can play this role.
 Abstract objects have actual existence but they exist outside space and time.
 So when Mary thinks about Superman, she is standing in a thinking relation to the abstract object or the Platonic form that corresponds to Superman.
 A similar solution replaces abstract objects with concrete mental objects.
 In this case, there exists a mental object corresponding to Superman in Mary's mind.
 As Mary starts to think about Superman, she enters into a relationship with this mental object.
 One problem for both of these theories is that they seem to mischaracterize the experience of thinking.
 As Mary is thinking about Superman, she is neither thinking about a Platonic form outside space-time nor about a mental object.
 Instead, she is thinking about a concrete physical being.
 A related solution sees possible objects as intentional objects.
 This involves a commitment to modal realism, for example in the form of the Lewisian model or as envisioned by Takashi Yagisawa.